yarin182/pipline/readme.md

 ExecStart=/usr/bin/dockerd -H tcp://0.0.0.0:4243 -H unix:///var/run/docker.sock
 ```

-## all steps including 5 can be skipped by running
+## all steps excluding 5 and 6 can be skipped by running

 ```
 ./agent-pre-install.sh